Decision tree for backup types

 No partition is resized.
 This causes problems especially

-problems, especially with SD cards, as the SD cards - although 32GB in size, for example - always have slight
+with SD cards, as the SD cards - although 32GB in size, for example - always have slight

 differences and therefore a restore of a 32GB system to another 32GB SD card

-cannot be successful because the SD card is slightly smaller.
+may fail because the SD card is slightly smaller.

-But it is not recommended to use the backup type dd
+But it is not recommended to use the backup type dd.

 Explanations are given in Why should you not use dd as a backup type?